-Here the vine presence in Valpolicella dates back to prehistoric times, as evicenced by the discovery of the Ampelophyllum fossil plants genus, ancestors of the Vitis silvestris and the Vitis sativa.
+The vine presence in Valpolicella Classica dates back to prehistoric times, as evicenced by the discovery of the Ampelophyllum fossil plants genus, ancestors of the Vitis Silvestris and the Vitis Sativa.

-Subsequent traces of the vines cultivation in the Valpolicella Classica date back to Roman times, when the Valpolicella wine (called Acinatico), arrived on the tables of imperial palaces and was celebrated by writers and poets: Catone, Plinio, Virgilio, Marziale and Svetonio.
+Subsequent traces of the vines cultivation in Valpolicella date back to Roman times, when the Valpolicella wine (called “Acinatico”), obtained with a special grape drying technique, arrived on the tables of imperial palaces.

-The confirmation of the diffusion of the grape drying technique among Romans comes from the discovery of a roman Villa (II-III century AC) in a village called Ambrosian, situated between the villages of S. Pietro in Cariano and Fumane.
-In fact, some of its rooms were equipped with the hypocaust, an underfloor heating system used for the grapes drying process to produce Rhaetian wine.
+A confirmation of the diffusion of the grape drying technique among Romans is the discovery of a roman Villa (2th-3th century AC) in the place called Ambrosan, situated between the villages of S. Pietro in Cariano and Fumane: some of its rooms were equipped with an underfloor heating system used for the grapes drying process to produce the Rhaetian wine.

-Later in history, there have been numerous authors who praised the Valpolicella Valley and its wines and also many ministers who legislated about the need to protect the vine and its cultivation here.
+Later in history, numerous authors have praised the Valpolicella and its wines and many ministers have legislated about the need to protect the vine and its cultivation here.

 The origin of the Amarone wine is much more recent.
 The story tells that a winemaker, at the end of the 1930s, finds a forgotten Recioto barrel.
 When he tasted the wine from the fermenting stem, he exclaimed “This is not an Amaro, it’s an Amarone!”.